 You can also avoid costly mistakes like purchasing furniture in the wrong color, and even paying a professional painter only to realize you've made a terrible mistake after it's on the walls.
 Just a visit or two with a color consultant can help you make better choices and save you from expensive mistakes.
 The most expensive mistake most home decorators make is not sampling paint before committing to it.
 Always be sure to sample any paint colors you're seriously considering for your home.
 Spending a little money on paint samples can save you hundreds or thousands on the wrong paint after it's been put on your walls.

-A Color Consultant Knows the Newest Decorating Trends
+Know the Newest Decorating Trends

 Not everyone has time to keep up with the latest decorating and color trends.
-It may not be totally important to you to have the top color trends in your home, but if you're thinking of resale value you'll want to know what buyers might prefer.
+It may not be totally important to you to have the top color trends in your home, but if you're thinking of resale value, you'll want to know what buyers might prefer.
 Your color consultant can share the top trends for the year, and which colors will make your home more attractive to buyers.
 Even if you aren't interested in going big with trendy colors, they make excellent accents in your new color palette.

 A Color Consultant can Help You Make a Final Decision